• Skip to primary navigation

 How to Build:

-To build a ultrasonic Receiver Circuit following the below mentioned steps:
+To build a Ultrasonic Receiver Circuit following are the below mentioned steps:

-• Connect the 40kHz ultrasonic receiver RX to the base of transistor T1.
+• First, connect 40kHz ultrasonic receiver RX to base of transistor T1.

 T1 as Amplifier:

-• Connect the amplified signal from the collector of T1 to the signal detection stage consisting of T2, D1 and C3.
+• Connect the amplified signal from the collector of T1 to the next stage (T2, diode D1 and capacitor C3) and also ensure we connect and bias all parts correctly

 Alarm Triggering:

-• Use transistor T3 to control the alarm triggering mechanism.
+• After that, use transistor T3 to control alarm.

 Power Supply: